-Resources, Expertise and Training to Combat Identity Theft, Scams and Fraud
+Resources and Expertise to Combat Identity Theft, Scams, and Social Engineering

-Does your conference need an experienced keynote or breakout session speaker who will captivate the audience with dramatic real life cases of identity theft, cybercrime and scams ranging from stolen personal information, to theft of corporate trade secrets, to stalking and murder?
+Does your conference need an experienced speaker who will captivate the audience with dramatic real life cases of identity theft, cybercrime and scams ranging from stolen personal information, to theft of corporate trade secrets, to stalking and murder?

 If so, we invite you to learn more about identity theft and scam expert Rob Douglas.

 AZ Man Struggles With IRS for Decade to Try and Fix Case of Identity Theft Monday, April 24, 2017 abc15.com Tony Chilicas and his fiancé, Holly, are getting married in July.
 But their walk down the aisle will only be symbolic.
 Chilicas refused to make it legally official.
 “I don’t want her taking my last name until this is done,” he said.
 It’s because of another man: Jorge Campos Ramirez.
 But this isn’t some messy love triangle.
 It’s an unbelievable case of identity theft that’s messed with Chilicas’ life for a decade.

 6 Factors Impacting Identity Theft Risks Monday, April 24, 2017 cutimes.com The threats posed by cyber attacks and identity theft continue to grow as cyber criminals always seem to be on offense while consumers and insurers are on defense.